Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Proving your right to work in the UK is a vital and mandatory requirement for you to work in the country.
 Failure to meet the conditions can lead to dismissal or withdrawal of your job offer.

-If proving your right to work becomes challenging, you don’t have to give it up or strain alone.
-IAS is here for your rescue to ensure you obtain the status.
+If proving your right to work becomes challenging, you don’t have to give up or strain alone.
+IAS is here to help you or your business through the work check, to tackle UK immigration law, and obtain Right to Work status for you or your employee.

 Our immigration specialists will offer you legal advice and walk with you every step of the way until you achieve your goal.
 They’ll help you obtain all the necessary documents and show you how to prove your right to work under specific circumstances.